CodeStix/typed-react-form/articles/useAnyListener.md

 The useAnyListener hook listens for any change on a form.
 Behaves a lot like [`useListener`](/docs/useListener) but does not take a `name` parameter.

+This hook must be called, unconditionally, at the start of your component, just like the normal React hooks.

 **To listen to just one field** instead of every field, use the `useListener` hook instead.

 **Use the [`AnyListener` component](/docs/AnyListener) if you want to use these hooks without creating a new component each time.**